vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/4-UpdateNotes_v.2.1.0.md

 **File Converter**

-This version utilizes the a file converter, you can either use HAWKI File Converter or the Docling endpoint provided by GWDG.
+This version utilizes a file converter to prepare document files as context for the AI model.
+You can either use HAWKI File Converter or the Docling endpoint provided by GWDG.
 To host the HAWKI File Converter Section.

 ```